Woman ponders customer marketing.

 And remember, once you create this email, don’t set it and forget it.

 Continue to talk to your customer service and salespeople.
-Ask about the problems that customers have during the onboarding process and then use that intelligence to create progressively better content.
+Ask about the problems that customers have during customer acquisition and then use that intelligence to improve the customer journey.

 “Hey, customer, did you know you can do this cool thing?
 Customer X just recently grew revenue by Y% using this exact feature.
 Give it a try!
 Let us know how it works for you.”